zachtjones/Java-Compiler/README.md

 The supported output language is x86-64 / AMD64.

+These output languages covers both Intel's 64-bit and AMD's 64-bit desktop computers, and this works on Linux, Mac, and Windows machines.

+> Don't use this compiler for mission-critical systems.
+Oracle's `javac` program is much more likely to work properly.

 ## Prerequisites
+ - running an x86-64 / AMD64 - based platform (virtual machines will work too)
  - java/javac 8+ in the path
  - gcc, also in the PATH (used to assemble and link results)
    - clang may be aliased to gcc on Mac OS is there is XCode installed; this is not a problem
+ - apache maven installed and in the path (command-line mvn)

 ### GCC / java instillation on Windows
  - For the other platforms, having the two on the path works fine for all versions I've tested